cal-adapt/climakitae/docs/data.rst

 Use the app.select() panel GUI
 *********************************
-If you are working in a Jupyter notebook environment, you can view and set your data and location options in the :py:func:`climakitae.Application.select`: GUI (graphical user interface).
+If you are working in a Jupyter notebook environment, you can view and set your data and location options in the :py:func:`climakitae.Application.select()` GUI (graphical user interface).
 This GUI also provides a visual overview of the various datasets available in the AE data catalog.
 Using this GUI, you can chose what dataset you'd like to retrieve-- chosing a variable, timeslice, resolution, etc.-- and the location for which you'd like to retrieve the data.::

-   import climakitae as ck  # Import the package app = ck.Application     # Initialize an Application object app.select()             # Display the GUI in the notebook.
+   import climakitae as ck  # Import the package app = ck.Application()    # Initialize an Application object app.select()             # Display the GUI in the notebook.

 After using the widgets (buttons, sliders, etc) in the GUI, you can retrieve the data with :py:func:`climakitae.Application.retrieve`: ::